#1 in Australia for education and educational research*

 In addition, you are required to meet the requirement for prior studies from disciplines that enable you to qualify for either 2 single teaching methods or 1 double method, in secondary teaching areas offered at Deakin University (see what we offer under Course Structure).

-For further information on assessment of secondary methods see Specialist teaching methods.
+Further information on assessment of secondary methods can be found at Specialist teaching methods.

 English language proficiency requirements